 Children’s integrative medicine program works closely with professionals from many other fields, such as the interdisciplinary pain program.

-When visiting the integrative medicine program, keep your eyes peeled for this key player:
+When visiting the integrative medicine program, keep your eyes peeled for these key players:

 Stefan Friedrichsdorf, MD

-medical director of Pain Medicine, Palliative Care and Integrative Medicine
+Medical director of the Department of Pain Medicine, Palliative Care and Integrative Medicine

 You may also meet a few others from the team, including: